Evolutionary Optimization of Physics-Informed Neural Networks: Advancing Generalizability by the Baldwin Effect: Proposed Methodology

 Note that the derivatives required to construct $\vb{A}$ can be easily computed by automatic differentiation \cite{baydin2018automatic}.
-The best-fit solution to the above system of linear equations with unknown $\vb*{w} = [\dots w_j \dots]^T$ can be obtained by means of the Moore-Penrose pseudoinverse:
+The best-fit solution to the above system of linear equations with unknown $\vb*{w} = [\dots w_j \dots]^T$ can be obtained by means of the Tikhonov regularization:

 where the learning hyperparameter $\lambda \geq 0$ reduces the $L^2$-norm of the least-squares solution, thereby improving the solution numerically.
-Such a least-squares formulation yields a closed-form result in a single computation step for any linear PDE (i.e., the governing equations in Eq. \ref{eq:pde_ibc_eqn} are all linear with respect to $u$) which encapsulates a wide class of problems in the natural world.
+Such a least-squares formulation yields a closed-form result in a single computation step for any linear PDE (i.e., the governing equations in Eq. \ref{eq:pde_ibc_eqn} are all linear with respect to $u$) which encapsulates a wide class of physics phenomena in the natural world.

 For nonlinear PDEs, iterative methods can be used for arriving at optimized $w_j$’s in Baldwinian-PINNs (detailed in Suppl.~\ref{subsec:lagging}).
 Hence, the Baldwinian-PINNs' lifetime learning is broadly applicable to \textbf{both} linear and nonlinear PDEs, with the psuedoinverse formulation permitting extremely fast computation for physics-compliant prediction.
 It is worth emphasizing that each Baldwinian-PINN undergoes lifetime learning in order to produce accurate, physics-compliant predictions on a single, new physics task, hence, the fast nature of this procedure permits flexible and rapid prediction for each new task on-demand.
-In addition, there is no requirement on prior labelled data for any new task as the learning can be entirely physics-based (as per conventional PINNs).
+In addition, there is no requirement on prior labelled data for any new task as the learning can be entirely physics-informed (as per conventional PINNs).